freenas/freenas-docs/userguide/system.rst

 tracker located at
 `bugs.freenas.org <https://bugs.freenas.org>`_.
-If you have not yet used the %brand% bug tracker, you must first go to that website, click the "Register" link, fill out the form, and reply to the register email.
-You will then have a username and password which can be used to create bug reports and receive notifications as your reports are actioned.
+If you have not yet used the %brand% bug tracker, you must first go to that website, click the :guilabel:`Register` link, fill out the form, and reply to the registration email.
+This will create a username and password which can be used to create bug reports and receive notifications as the reports are actioned.

 Before creating a bug report or feature request, ensure that an existing report does not already exist at `bugs.freenas.org <https://bugs.freenas.org>`__.
-If you find a similar issue that is not yet marked as "closed" or "resolved", add a comment to that issue if you have new information to provide that can assist in resolving the issue.
-If you find a similar issue that is marked as "closed" or "resolved", you can create a new issue and refer to the earlier issue number.
+If you find a similar issue that is not yet marked as *closed* or *resolved*, add a comment to that issue if you have new information to provide that can assist in resolving the issue.
+If you find a similar issue that is marked as *closed* or *resolved*, you can create a new issue and refer to the earlier issue number.

-.. note:: if you are not updated to the latest version of STABLE, do that first to see if it resolves your issue.
+.. note:: If you are not updated to the latest version of STABLE, do that first to see if it resolves your issue.

-To generate a report using the built-in "Support" screen, complete the following fields:
+To generate a report using the built-in :guilabel:`Support` screen, complete the following fields:

-* **Username:** input the login name you created when registering at
+* **Username:** enter the login name created when registering at `bugs.freenas.org <https://bugs.freenas.org>`__.

-  `bugs.freenas.org <https://bugs.freenas.org>`__.
+* **Password:** enter the password associated with the registered login name.

-* **Password:** input the password associated with the registered login name.
+* **Type:** select *Bug* when reporting an issue or *Feature* when requesting a new feature.

-* **Type:** select "Bug" when reporting an issue or "Feature" when requesting a new feature.
+* **Category:** this drop-down menu is empty a registered "Username" and "Password" are entered.
+An error message is displayed if either value is incorrect.
+After the *Username* and *Password* are validated, possible categories are populated to the drop-down menu.

-* **Category:** this drop-down menu will be empty until you input a registered "Username" and "Password" and an error message will display if either value is incorrect.
-Once the "Username" and "Password" are validated, the possible categories will be populated to the drop-down menu.
-Select the one that best describes the bug or feature that you are reporting.
+  Select the one that best describes the bug or feature being reported.

 * **Attach Debug Info:** it is recommended to leave this box checked so that an overview of the system's hardware, build